 Organisations such as Extinction Rebellion and Greenpeace had criticised the citizens' assembly.
 They said it lacked a focus on the goal of reducing the city's greenhouse gas emissions by 50 per cent by 2030, and that communication about the assembly was judged to be poor.
 In addition, the city council had interfered too much in the work of the citizens' assembly.

 Participation via Decidim Barcelona

-In addition to the randomly selected 100 members, the city also involves its citizens in the discussion via the participation platform Decidim (Catalan for "We decide").
-Ideas can be discussed and voted on the platform.
+In addition to the randomly selected 100 members, the city also involved its citizens in the discussion via the participation platform Decidim (Catalan for "We decide").
+Ideas could be discussed and voted on the platform.